 (4) Unless the Court otherwise orders, a summons issued under this rule is to be in accordance with Form 18.

-12.3 Application for orders relating to refusal to register transfer or transmission of securities (Corporations Act s.
+12.3.
+Application for orders relating to refusal to register transfer or transmission of securities (Corporations Act s.
 1071F)

 As soon as practicable after filing an originating process under section 1071F of the Corporations Act, the plaintiff must serve a copy of the originating process and the supporting affidavit on —